 - California Retaliation Lawyer

 - What is Workplace Retaliation?

-California has many laws that exist to protect the rights of employees, and to safeguard them against discrimination and harassment.
+California has many laws that exist to protect the rights of employees, and to safeguard them against sexual discrimination and harassment.
 Nevertheless, employees may sometimes face retaliatory actions for engaging in legally-protected activities.
 Employees who are punished or targeted by their employers, for actions that are upheld by the law, are encouraged to speak with a workplace retaliation lawyer and to learn more about the avenues available to them.